 As a nurse, you will continue to learn and grow every day, not only as a healthcare professional, but as a compassionate human being, affecting the lives of everyone you touch.
 Nurses have the satisfaction of providing their patients with the highest quality of care, helping to increase their comfort and speed their recovery.

-Plus, nurses enjoy high job flexibility – nurses are needed nationwide, so you can choose where you want to work.
-And with a nationwide shortage, hospitals and other medical facilities are always looking for nurses.
-This leads to competitive salaries, especially for nurses in advanced practice.
+Plus, nurses enjoy high job flexibility – nurses are needed nationwide, so graduates are likely to have an opportunity to work in many locations across the country.
+And because hospitals and other medical facilities are always looking for nurses, this leads to competitive salaries, especially for nurses in advanced practice.